SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

-# Lecture 7: Numerical and Structural Characterizations for DAEs
+# Numerical and Structural Characterizations for DAEs

 Numerical solvers cannot solve all DAEs.
 Consider the DAE system
 ```math